eedugon/eck-logs-and-metrics/docs/namespaced_logs_kubernetes_data_streams.md

 When creating in Elasticsearch 7.10+ something like `logs-fb-abc-def`, there's a default template for `logs-*-*` that will force the creation of a `data stream` with the provided name, in this case we would end up with a data stream called `logs-fb-abc-def` and internally it will be pointing to some `.ds-xxxx` indices, all handled by ILM.

+With the previous in mind, we just need to configure the filebeat output to use an index like `"logs-fb-%{[agent.version]}-%{[kubernetes.namespace]:missing}"` and that will use data streams directly.

-- Elasticsearch output overwrite: In this case we don'w want ECK to configure the output automatically so we provide the following values:
+- Elasticsearch output overwrite: In this case we don't want ECK to configure the output automatically so we provide the following values:

 ```
     output: